Sleepover Rules & Allowances

 - What facilities must be provided for a sleepover?

-- The employer must provide a separate room with a bed, clean linen, and appropriate privacy for the employee.
+- The employer must provide a separate room with a bed, clean linen, access to bathroom and kitchen facilities, and appropriate privacy.
+If facilities are not provided the worker may refuse the sleepover.

 - Can a sleepover be rostered back-to-back?